 Understood this way, we can and should speak of the image of God as marred, incomplete, subject to sin in all of us.
 The true image of God is only realized in the crucified and risen Son of God.
 And this gives us a much fuller understanding of the incarnation.
 The incarnate Son of God is fully God and fully human.

 Jesus is the full image-bearer of God.
 He is the most human of any human who has ever lived.
 By faith, we too participate in restored humanity.
-Next week we will look at what that means for us today.

 So, what does it mean for Christians to be image bearers of God?
 It means we are called to live daily in such a way that embodies more and more what that image looks like.
 Jesus is both the cause of our renewed image and the model we follow as we try to live that way.